Skip to main content

 The schema evolution engine in the dlt library is designed to handle changes in the structure of your data over time.
 For example:

-• As above in continuation of the inferred schema, the “specifications” are nested in "details”, which are nested in “Inventory”, all under table name “org”.
+• As above in continuation of the inferred schema, the “specifications” are nested in "details", which are nested in “Inventory”, all under the table name “org”.
 So the table created for projects is org__inventory__details__specifications.

 Schema evolution using schema and data contracts

 Demonstrating schema evolution without talking about schema and data contracts is only one side of the coin.
-Schema and data contracts dictate the terms of how the schema being written to destination should evolve.
+Schema and data contracts dictate the terms of how the schema being written to the destination should evolve.

 This demo works on codespaces.
 Codespaces is a development environment available for free to anyone with a Github account.
 You'll be asked to fork the demo repository and from there the README guides you with further steps.